| 2007 Chevrolet HHR

 now GM has taken the HHR one step farther than Chrysler did with the

 PT, giving the green light to a factory panel version of the HHR, scheduled to hit showrooms in 2007.
+On the outside, the 2007 HHR Panel is much like a normal HHR,

 except for the window-less rear doors and rear side panels.
 The floor